gabeboning/slack-bot-anonymous-aardvark/README.md

 Before we deploy this app to [Heroku](https://heroku.com) we need to create and configure the bot on Slack.

 ### Create a bot
 Go to your team's Slack settings, and add a [new bot integration](https://my.slack.com/services/new/bot).
-Name him edward_snowden.
+Name him edward_snowden (or whatever you like).

 ![Create a bot](http://ledhack.org/content/images/2015/06/newbot.png)